Kernel Normalized Convolutional Networks: Normalization Layers

 \section{Normalization Layers}

+Normalization methods can be categorized into \textit{input normalization} and \textit{weight normalization} \citep{salimans2016-weight-norm, bansal2018weight-norm2, wang2020weight-norm3, qi2020weight-norm4}.
+The former techniques perform normalization on the input tensor, while the latter ones normalize the model weights.
+The aforementioned layers including BatchNorm, and the proposed KernelNorm layer as well as \textit{divisive normalization} \citep{heeger1992-div-norm1, bonds1989-div-norm2}, \citep{ren2016-div-norm3} and \textit{local response normalization} (LocalResponseNorm) \citep{krizhevsky2012-deep-cnn1} belong to the category of input normalization.
+Weight standardization \citep{huang2017-weight-standard1, qiao2019-weight-standard2} and normalizer-free networks \citep{brock2021-batch-norm-free1} fall into the category of weight normalization.

-We provide an overview on existing normalization layers, which are based on standard normalization (i.e. zero-mean and unit-variance).
+In the following, we provide an overview on the existing normalization layers closely related to KernelNorm, i.e. the layers which are based on input normalization, and employ standard normalization (zero-mean and unit-variance) to normalize the input tensor.
 For the sake of simplicity, we focus on 2D images, but the concepts are also applicable to 3D images.
-For a 2D image, the input of a layer is a 4D tensor of shape ($n$, $c$, $h$, $w$), where $n$ is the batch size, $c$ is the number of input channels, $h$ is height, and $w$ is width of the tensor.
-Similarly, $(N, C, H, W)$ indicate the batch, channel, height, and width dimensions, respectively.
-The normalization layers differ from one another in the dimensions along which they normalize the elements, or more precisely, the portion of the input tensor they consider as their \emph{normalization unit}.
-The normalization unit is a group of input elements, which are normalized together with mean and variance of the unit.
-In the following, we review the layers from this aspect:
+For a 2D image, the input of a layer is a 4D tensor of shape ($n$, $c$, $h$, $w$), where $n$ is batch size, $c$ is the number of input channels, $h$ is height, and $w$ is width of the tensor.
+Normalization layers differ from one another in their \emph{normalization unit}, which is a group of input elements that are normalized together with the mean and variance of the unit.

-\textbf{BatchNorm} \cite{ioffe2015-batch-norm} (Figure \ref{fig:norm-methods}a) normalizes the elements along dimensions ($N$, $H$, $W$) and independently of dimension $C$.
-BatchNorm's normalization unit is a 3D tensor of shape ($n$, $h$, $w$), i.e. BatchNorm incorporates all elements in the batch, height, and width dimensions during normalization.
-BatchNorm has total of $c$ normalization units.

-\textbf{LayerNorm} \cite{ba2016-layer-norm} (Figure \ref{fig:norm-methods}b) carries out normalization across dimensions ($C$, $H$, $W$) and independently of dimension $N$.
-The normalization unit of LayerNorm is a 3D tensor of shape ($c$, $h$, $w$), implying that it considers all elements in the channel, height, and width dimensions for normalization.
-The total number of normalization units in LayerNorm is $n$.

-\textbf{InstanceNorm} \cite{ulyanov2016-instance-norm} (Figure \ref{fig:norm-methods}c) normalizes the elements along dimensions ($H$, $W$) and independently of dimensions ($N$, $C$).
-The normalization unit of InstanceNorm is a 2D tensor of shape ($h$, $w$), i.e. all elements of the height and width dimensions are taken into account during normalization.
-InstanceNorm has $n \cdot c$ normalization units.
+The normalization unit of \textbf{BatchNorm} (Figure \ref{fig:norm-methods}a) is a 3D tensor of shape ($n$, $h$, $w$), implying that BatchNorm incorporates all elements in the batch, height, and width dimensions during normalization. \textbf{LayerNorm}'s normalization unit (Figure \ref{fig:norm-methods}b) is a 3D tensor of shape ($c$, $h$, $w$), i.e. LayerNorm considers all elements in the channel, height, and width dimensions for normalization.
+The normalization unit of \textbf{InstanceNorm} (Figure \ref{fig:norm-methods}c) is a 2D tensor of shape ($h$, $w$), i.e. all elements of the height and width dimensions are taken into account during normalization.